apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 ## Transforms {#transforms}

-You can use `MLTransform` to perform the following data processing transforms.
+You can use `MLTransform` to perform various data processing transforms.

-### Data Processing Transforms using TFT
+### Data processing transforms that use TFT

-For information about the tft based transforms, see [Module:tft](https://www.tensorflow.org/tfx/transform/api_docs/python/tft) in the TensorFlow documentation.
+The following set of transforms available in the `MLTransform` class come from the TensorFlow Transforms (TFT) library.
+TFT offers specialized processing modules for machine learning tasks.
+For information about these transforms, see [Module:tft](https://www.tensorflow.org/tfx/transform/api_docs/python/tft) in the TensorFlow documentation.